Last Updated on April 27, 2021 by Ope Quadri

 - Chadian President Idris Derby calls on Nigerian Troops to take over within two weeks

 - He says he received no support from Nigerian Troops and other countries that should have helped

-Chadian President Idriss Deby Friday, April 10, 2020, disclosed that Chad’s latest onslaught against Boko Haram fighters was carried out by the Chadian Troops without support from Nigerian Troops or any other neighbouring countries that should have supported.
+Chadian President Idriss Deby Friday, April 10, 2020, disclosed that Chad’s latest onslaught against Boko Haram fighters was carried out by the Chadian Troops without support from Nigerian Troops or any other neighboring countries that should have supported.